muzixiaowuwuyi/muzixiaowuwuyi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## Hi！
+## Hi， welcome to my GitHub.
+I'm Li, a Front-end developer
-I'm a passionate front-end engineer.
+I'm a passionate front-end developer.
 I'm proficient in multiple programming languages, including Python and JavaScript, and excel in various tasks based on JavaScript, both on the front end and back end.
 Before becoming a programmer, I was an accomplished designer.
 This design background has greatly aided my transition into a front-end engineer, enabling me to develop user-friendly interactive interfaces and exceptional UI designs.

 Whether as a designer or now as a front-end engineer, I deeply understand the importance of teamwork.
 I've always been eager to contribute my skills to the team, bringing confidence and strength to the group.